 $5,074,823 Subsidized services: Clinical and social services provided despite a financial loss because it meets an identified community need that is not met elsewhere in the community.

 *Includes a surplus of delayed reimbursements from prior years.

 Data is consolidated for Providence and its affiliates based on financial reporting.

 About Providence Health & Services in Alaska

 Providence Health & Services has a long history of serving Alaska, beginning when the Sisters of Providence first brought health care to Nome in 1902 during the gold rush.
-Today, Providence serves Alaskans in eight communities – Anchorage, Cordova, Eagle River, Kodiak Island, Mat-Su, Seward and Valdez – with five hospitals, nearly 30 clinics and a diverse range of community services.
+Today, Providence serves Alaskans in six communities – Anchorage, Eagle River, Kodiak Island, Mat-Su, Seward and Valdez – with five hospitals, nearly 30 clinics and a diverse range of community services.
 With more than 4,000 caregivers (all employees), Providence is the state's largest private employer.